kurzemnieks/Blender_2.8_Keymap/README.md

-# Blender_2.8_Keymap
-Custom keymap for Blender 2.8
+# Custom keymaps for Blender 2.8x

 1. Download and install enter_edit_submode.py addon.
 This adds new operator to directly enter component edit modes from object mode.
-2. Download and install customized_28.py keymap
+2. Download and install Keymap_RE_2.8x.py keymap

-# Blender_2.8_new Keymap
+# Keymap_RE_2.80 Keymap
-This is similar to the old one, but with some key mappings taken from the new **Industry Standard keymap**.
+This is similar with my old 2.79 keymap, but with some key mappings taken from the new **Industry Standard keymap**.
 Biggest changes are with transformation tools:
 **Grab is W
 Rotate is E